MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-authentication-external-method-manage.md

 ### Create an EAM in the admin center

-To create an EAM in the admin center, you need the [required information from your external authentication provider](#required-information-from-your-external-authentication-provider).
+Before you create an EAM in the admin center, make sure you have [metadata to configure an EAM](#required-metadata-to-configure-an-eam).

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least an [Privilleged Role Administrator](~/identity/role-based-access-control/permissions-reference.md#privileged-role-administrator).
 1. Browse to **Protection** > **Authentication methods** > **Add external method (Preview)**.